Understanding and preparing for conciliation - Human rights and ILO

 - Conciliation is not like a court hearing.
 The person who manages the conciliation (the conciliator) does not decide who is right or wrong or how the complaint should be resolved.
 The Conciliator's role is to help both sides talk to each other and try to reach an agreement.

 - Conciliation can take place in a face-to-face meeting or a meeting over the telephone.
 This is called a 'conciliation conference'.
-In some cases, complaints can be resolved through an exchange of letters and conversations with the conciliator.
+In some cases, complaints can be resolved through an exchange of letters/emails, discussions with the conciliator or by passing information through the conciliator.

 What does the conciliator do?

-- After talking with the complainant and respondent, the conciliator decides how conciliation will take place and who will participate.
+- The conciliator will decide how conciliation will take place and who will participate.

-- The conciliator is not an advocate for either the complainant or the respondent.
-The conciliator's role it to help ensure conciliation is as fair as possible for everyone involved.
+- The conciliator is not an advocate for either side.
+The conciliator helps both sides talk about the issues in the complaint and makes sure the process is as fair as possible for everyone involved.

 - While the conciliator does not decide who is right or wrong, the conciliator can provide information about the law and how the law may apply to the complaint.

-- While the conciliator does not tell either side what they should do, the conciliator can provide information about how other complaints have been resolved.
+- While the conciliator does not tell either side what they should do to resolve the complaint, the conciliator can provide information about how other complaints have been resolved.
 The conciliator can also help the complainant and respondent think about ways to resolve the complaint.

 Who participates in conciliation?